 - Authentication.
 You’ll be able to see span details only for New Relic accounts you can access based on your current login.
 This means that, for example, even the admin of a master account may not be able to see all details if the trace crosses the boundaries of different authentication mechanisms.

-- Span collection and display limits, and sampling details
+- Span limits and sampling

 - Incomplete span names in waterfall view